teb0ho/teboho-personal-site/src/blog/redesigning-my-personal-website.md

 ### Simplified design

-I'm not a design expert but on this new website I tried to use less font and I decided to drop the background imagery I was using.
+I'm not a design expert but on this new website I tried to use less fonts and I decided to drop the background imagery I was using.

 That's all for now see you on the next post.